Do you know a woman who is being abused? A legal rights handbook

 Legal services for victims of violence

-There are some special legal services that are available to victims of family violence.
+There are some special legal services that are available to women and people who are gender diverse who have experienced family violence.
 These include agencies and services that have lawyers providing legal services and other staff members trained to offer legal support services.

 Luke’s Place

 Their website has a list of organizations in Ontario that support women who have been abused.
-See lukesplace.ca/for-women/family-law-support-servicesfor-women/.
+See lukesplace.ca/for-women/legal-and-family-court-support.

 Toll-free: 1-866-516-3116